Royals vs. Twins Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has four doubles, two triples, four home runs, six walks and 10 RBI (26 total hits).
-He has swiped six bases.
+- Bobby Witt Jr. has 26 hits with four doubles, two triples, four home runs, seven walks and 10 RBI.
+He's also stolen seven bases.

 Witt Jr. Recent Games